 - Muscle fatigue and human performance

-- Metabolic disorders induced by environmental factors
+- Metabolic responses to environmental factors

 - Nervous system adaptations to chronically increased and decreased activity